status-im/the-explainers/authors/swader/08-mailserver/en_US/final.md

 _Note: If you're using the [pre-installed ARM approach](https://github.com/diglos/userpatches), since you don't need an Ethereum full node synced to run Status' software, you can disable Geth in this setup with `sudo systemctl disable geth && sudo systemctl stop geth` (it's on and enabled by default)._

-Please create the files `/etc/ethereum/status.im.conf` and `/etc/ethereum/status.im.json` if they don't exist.
+Please create the folder `/etc/ethereum` (with `sudo mkdir /etc/ethereum`) and the files `/etc/ethereum/status.im.conf` and `/etc/ethereum/status.im.json` if they don't exist.
 The `conf` file should contain just a single line referencing the other file: `ARGS="-c /etc/ethereum/status.im.json"`.

 The `.conf` file serves as a provider of command-line arguments for when you actually run the status service.
 In other words, when the computer or the `systemctl` utility launches `statusgo`, it does so by passing to it the arguments listed in this `conf` file.
 Right now, this file contains just a single entry: `ARGS="-c /etc/ethereum/status.im.json"`, meaning it is supposed to pass the Status node an additional file with information on how to run.
 That information is in our second file, `status.im.json`.